hyperledger/fabric-ca/docs/source/users-guide.rst

 Algorithms and key sizes

-The CSR can be customized to generate X.509 certificates and keys that support both RSA and Elliptic Curve (ECDSA).
+The CSR can be customized to generate X.509 certificates and keys that support Elliptic Curve (ECDSA).
 The following setting is an example of the implementation of Elliptic Curve Digital Signature Algorithm (ECDSA) with curve ``prime256v1`` and signature algorithm ``ecdsa-with-SHA256``: